Getting Your COVID-19 Vaccine

 How long will I have protection from COVID-19 after I’m vaccinated?

 At this time, we don’t know for sure how long vaccinated individuals will be protected from COVID-19.

 Research shows that the COVID-19 vaccines effectively protect you from getting sick with COVID-19, including its variants.
 If you’re vaccinated, you’re more protected against contracting or getting seriously ill and dying from COVID-19.

 We don’t know how effective the vaccines are against new variants that may develop in the future.

 Studies have shown some decline in vaccine effectiveness over time.
 Boosters are an effective way to improve your immunity and offer nearly immediate protection.

 Safety is our top priority.
 COVID-19 vaccines continue to be very safe and effective in preventing illness, hospitalization and death.

-Before any vaccine receives approval for widespread use, it must be supported by research data.
-All vaccines approved for emergency use have undergone rigorous testing as directed by the Food and Drug Administration (FDA) to ensure safety and effectiveness.
+Before any vaccine receives approval for widespread use, it must be supported by research.
+All vaccines approved for use have undergone rigorous testing as directed by the FDA to ensure safety and effectiveness.

 Can I get COVID-19 after receiving the vaccine?